Community-Based Programs—Family Health Centers at NYU Langone

-We operate six full-day, year-round early childhood centers for children.
+We operate four full-day, year-round early childhood centers in Brooklyn, with contact information listed below.
 Our teachers and caregivers create supportive, stimulating, and enriching environments.
-For more information on learning centers, including locations, please call 718-439-0450.

 Our family literacy programs support parents in their role as their child’s first teacher.

-Sunset Park ParentChild+ is an early literacy, school readiness, and parenting program that encourages parents to talk, read, and play with their young children to support school readiness.
+Sunset Park ParentChild+ is an early-literacy and parenting program that encourages parents to talk, read, and play with their young children to support school readiness.
 A companion program, ParentChild+ Family Child Care, supports home-based childcare providers in their role of helping young children prepare for school.

 For more information on Family Literacy programs, please call 347-377-4185.

 The Healthy Families Program supports positive parent–child bonding and relationships.
 Programming promotes child and family health, development, and safety.
-It also helps build early literacy and school readiness skills for children.
+It also helps build children’s early-literacy and school-readiness skills.
 For more information, please call 347-377-5093.